rksm/bookstack-editor/README.md

 ```

 You can then sync either by running `C-c C-s` or by saving a markdown file.
 If you prefer not to sync on save, leave the add-hook line out.

+When using the nix / direnv setup above, consider also using the [emacs-direnv](https://github.com/wbolster/emacs-direnv) package to automatically have `bookstack-editor` in your `$PATH` in Emacs as well. `M-x bookstack-sync` will just call this CLI utility.